Maohi: La Culture Ma'ohi

-La Culture Ma'ohi is a culture movement by the Ma'ohi people to rediscover their culture after colonization by the French in the mid-nineteenth century.
-Most traditions from the Ma'ohi culture were lost due to colonization, and diverse influences from neighboring islands such as the Marquesas, the Austral and the Cook Islands, helped to reconstruct post contact Tahitian culture.
-Reinterpretation of traditions such as art and dance as well as reconstructions of traditional Maraes played an important role in recreating a cultural identity for Tahitians.
-It wasn't until the 1950s that the reconstruction of these traditions began, due to an overall lack of knowledge about Tahitian culture.
-La Culture Ma'ohi is a way for Tahitian politicians to heighten the awarenesses of the cultural past as well as create and identity for the future of Tahiti.
+La Culture Ma'ohi is a movement of the Ma'ohi people to rediscover their culture after colonization by the French in the mid-nineteenth century.
+Most traditions from the Ma'ohi culture were lost due to colonization, and diverse influences from neighboring islands such as the Marquesas, Austral and Cook Islands helped to reconstruct post-contact Tahitian culture.
+Reinterpretation of traditions such as art and dance as well as reconstructions of traditional maraes played an important role in recreating a cultural identity for Tahitians.
+It was not until the 1950s that the reconstruction of these traditions began, due to an overall lack of knowledge about Tahitian culture.
+La Culture Ma'ohi is a way for Tahitian politicians to heighten awareness of the cultural past as well as create an identity for the future of Tahiti.